aamoore/autoAPI/README.md

 <kbd><img src="http://adrianmoore.net/autoAPI/images/09CollapsedResult.png"></kbd>

-Where the URL contains a variable element that specifies the XML sourcec to be accessed, we can denote this by enclosing the variable part within &lt; and &lt; characters.
+Where the URL contains a variable element that specifies the XML sourcec to be accessed, we can denote this by enclosing the variable part within &lt; and &gt; characters.
 Here we specify that "3042AA" is a variable element for which we will supply the actual value to be used.
 Click on the "Submit" button to record this in the database.

 <kbd><img src="http://adrianmoore.net/autoAPI/images/10Parameterise.png"></kbd>